 The issue of mass incarceration is one that touches lives locally, regionally, and globally.
 The Beyond Bars project aims to examine all of the individual and community-wide consequences that stem from mass incarceration, focused on consequences here in the Lehigh Valley, and use innovative forms of theatre and other art and cultural forms to educate, inspire, and move audiences to action on behalf of the cause of prison abolition.
 In its first three years, student teams have written and performed live and virtual pieces of theatre based on stories and interviews conducted in the Northampton County Prison system and elsewhere.
 Currently, Beyond Bars is developing multiple performances and is looking to expand our partnerships and our reach throughout the Valley.
 We are looking for students with strong interests in theatre, social change, policy reform, and the uses of art and culture to create real, positive, sustainable, change for individuals and communities affected by the problem of mass incarceration and prisons for profit.

-Immersive Virtual Reality Gaming at the Lehigh River Watershed (PI: Al Bodzin, Instructional Technology, College of Education; Co-PIs: David Anastasio, Earth and Environmental Sciences; Tom Hammond, Instructional Technology, College of Education)
+Immersive Virtual Reality Gaming at the Lehigh River Watershed (PI: Al Bodzin, Instructional Technology, College of Education; Co-PIs: David Anastasio, Earth and Environmental Sciences; Tom Hammond, Instructional Technology, College of Education; Zilong Pan, Teaching, Learning & Technology, College of Education)

 This project is designing, developing, testing, and implementing an immersive virtual reality (iVR) project for STEM education to promote engagement and learning about spatial watershed features and environmental issues in the Lehigh River watershed.
 This project seeks to advance a novel approach using iVR learning with game design principles to broaden access to STEM learning experiences for adolescents and adults with a collaboration of informal STEM centers in the Lehigh Valley.
 Team members will learn Unity programming skills and develop immersive games for learning.
 All majors are welcome, particularly those with an interest in VR and developing games for learning.